Marty Raney wiki/bio shows a long-committed marriage & children. His net worth.

 Other Television works:

-Marty is a man of the wilderness, and the other thing that goes hand in hand is his music.
+Marty is a man of the wilderness, and one thing that goes hand in hand with him is his music.
 With his knowledge of the territory and ability to play music, Marty became a go-to guy as a travel guide in Alaska.
 During the 90s Marty worked as a guide and it also opened doors to a few documentaries.
 Marty was an additional crew for Alaska: Spirit of the Wild, a 1997 short documentary, as he guided the team in Denali Park.
 Marty was the second cameraman, climber, and musician in the 1999 documentary “Climb Against the Odds.”

 Despite several early documentary exposures Marty had to wait for his big break which came in the form of the reality television show Ultimate Survival Alaska.
 He appeared in 10 episodes during the first season in 2013 and did not return for the following seasons.